rotki/docs/usage-guides/historical-events.md

 If you want to add a transaction that was either deleted or for some reason missed, or was not found by rotki, you can add it by transaction hash by clicking the menu as seen in the picture.

-## Re-Pulling transactions missed in the past
+## Re-Pulling events missed in the past

-It is possible that due to network issues, RPC errors, or other problems, some transactions may have been missed during the initial sync.
+It is possible that due to network issues, RPC errors, or other problems, some events may have been missed during the initial sync.
 This can happen when:

 - An RPC node provided broken information.
 - Etherscan or other indexers had wrong data.
 - Sources used were not fully synced.
 - Other kind of bugs.

-You can re-pull EVM transactions for a specific account or all accounts within a selected time range by clicking on the 3 dots menu on the top right and selecting "Repull transactions".
+You can find the menu by clicking the three-dots `⋮` menu in the top right and selecting `Re-pulling Events`.
+You can pull blockchain transaction events and events that come from exchanges.

 ![Repull transactions](/images/repull_transactions.png)